Skip to content

 Menu

 Looking to travel to Romania?
-It’s full of beautiful cities, amazing castles, and scenic views!
+It’s full of beautiful cities, amazing castles, scenic views, and kind people!

 But what about the language?
 How easily can you get around as an English speaker, and what other languages might you encounter?